 Basketball Defense - the 4-1 Chameleon DefenseFrom Tyler Whitcomb and Andrew Howard - Coach’s Clipboard Basketball Playbook

-This basketball article describes Coach Tyler Whitcomb's and Andrew Howard's 4-1 Chameleon defense.
+This basketball article describes the 4-1 Chameleon defense by coaches Tyler Whitcomb and Andrew Howard.
 This half-court defense would be categorized as a "special" or "junk" defense.
-You would not base your entire defense on this scheme, but use it in special situation, not unlike how you would use the Amoeba defense.
+You should not base your entire defense on this scheme, but use it in special situation, like you might use the Amoeba defense.

 Coach Tyler Whitcomb